DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 * WDL does not have an equivalent to ScatterMethod:DotProduct so it instead scatters using zip().
 * check_merged_gds uses the chromosome file workaround.

-## pcrelate.wdl
-* The kinship_plots task, in the CWL, takes in an out_prefix input via `valueFrom: ${ return inputs.out_prefix + "_pcrelated` } but WDL does not allow this sort of evaulation during a call task.
-As such the calculation of this string is instead made at runtime of the task.
-* The tasks pcrelate_beta and pcrelate both check each input variable is defined before writing that variable to the config file.
-Some of these inputs must always be defined, so the WDL skips checks for non-optional inputs.

 ## null-model.wdl
 The CWL technically has duplicated outputs.
 The WDL instead returns each file once.
 On SB, cwl.output.json sets the outputs as the following, where ! indicates a duplicated output, inverse norm transformation is applied, and the output_prefix is set to `test`:
 * configs: